mperignon/2016-02-04-Flagstaff/lessons/sqlite/07-join.md

 the output has six fields (3 + 3 = 6).

-What the join *hasn't* done is figure out if the records being joined have anything to do with each other.
+What the join *hasn't* done is figure out if the records being joined should actually be together.
-It has no way of knowing whether they do or not until we tell it how.
-To do that,
-we add a clause specifying that we're only interested in combinations that have the same site name, thus we need to use a filter:
+We need to add a clause specifying that we're only interested in combinations that have the same site name by using a filter:

 ~~~ {.sql}
 SELECT * FROM Site JOIN Visited ON Site.name=Visited.site;